-Writing (‘Cuneiform’) was first developed by the Mesopotamians in the ancient city of Uruk (present day Warka, Iraq), 5000 BC.
-Nisaba was worshipped there for over 1,000 years as the deity of writing, grain and trade.
-Idols were immortal, possessing extraordinary powers and cloaked by ‘melammu’, an aura that inspired awe and fear in humans.
+Nisaba was inspired by research into my Assyrian ancestry.
+Writing (Cuneiform) was first developed in Mesopotamia, in the ancient city of Uruk (Warka, Iraq), 5000 BC.
+The deity Nisaba was worshipped there for more than a thousand years as a patron of writing, grain, and trade.
+Idols were considered immortal, possessing extraordinary powers and cloaked by ‘melammu’, an aura that inspired awe and fear in humans.
 Nisaba became synonymous with wisdom and learning and was invoked regularly by scribes, scholars, priests, astronomers, and mathematicians for inspiration and guidance.

 Nisaba, 2024